geekiam/website/static/posts/how-to-create-a-new-github-repository-using-the-terminal.md

 git commit -m "This is the first commit"
 ```

-We can now use *hub* to create out remote repository.
-The default action hub will perform if you don't supply and organisation name, it will create a new repository with the name of the root folder you're adding under your username on Github.
-However, in my case I want to create the repository  under the Gee-I-Am organisation so I will supply the organisation name and the repository name I want to use.
+We can now use *hub* to create our remote repository.
+The default action hub will perform if you don't supply and
+organisation name, it will create a new repository with the name of the root folder you're adding under your username
+on Github.
+However, in my case I want to create the repository  under the Geek-I-Am organisation, so I will supply the
+ organisation name and the repository name I want to use.

 ```shell
 # create the remote repository